noukoudashisoup/lkgof/README.md

     # related to that particular problem e.g., arXiv, etc.
     'problems_path': '/full/path/to/host/datasets/',

+Place the downloaded dataset in the `arxiv` directory.
 To create datasets and models, run the scripts `preprocess.sh` and `train.sh` in `lkgof/preprocessing`.